NITCbase/nitcbase.github.io/docs/Design/Block Access Layer.md

         // get slot map of block(blockNum) using RecBuffer::getSlotMap() function

-        // search for free slot in the block 'blockNum' and store it's record id in rec_id
+        // search for free slot in the block 'blockNum' and store it's rec-id in rec_id
-        // (Free slot can be found by iterating over the slot map of the block)
-        // slot map stores SLOT_UNOCCUPIED if slot is free and SLOT_OCCUPIED if slot is occupied)
+        // (Free slot can be found by iterating over the slot map of the block) /* slot map stores SLOT_UNOCCUPIED if slot is free and SLOT_OCCUPIED if slot is occupied) */

-        // if a free slot is found, discontinue the traversal of the linked list of record blocks
+        /* if a free slot is found, discontinue the traversal of the linked list of record blocks */

-        // otherwise, continue to check the next block by updating the block numbers as follows:
+        /* otherwise, continue to check the next block by updating the block numbers as follows:
-        // update prevBlockNum = blockNum
+              update prevBlockNum = blockNum
-        // update blockNum = header.rblock (next element in the linked list of record blocks) }
+              update blockNum = header.rblock (next element in the linked list of record blocks)
+        */
+    }

     //  if no free slot is found in existing record blocks {
-        // if relation is RELCAT, do not allocate any more blocks (i.e. if relId = RELCAT_RELID)
+        // if relation is RELCAT, do not allocate any more blocks
         //     return E_MAXRELATIONS;

         // Otherwise,